MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 ## Returns

-This operator returns a table that has two columns for each aggregation clause:
+This operator returns a table with two columns for each clause.
+One column contains unique values computed using *Expr*, and the other column shows the results obtained from the *Aggregation* calculation.

-* One column holds the distinct values of the clause's *`Expr`* calculation (having the column name *ExprName* if specified)

-* One column holds the result of the *Aggregation* calculation (having the column name *AggregationName* if specified)

 ## Notes

-Input columns that aren't specified as *`Expr`* values aren't outputted.
+Input columns that aren't specified as *Expr* values aren't outputted.
 To get all values at a certain level, add an aggregation count that:

 * Omits the value of *N*
-* Uses the column name as the value of *`Expr`*
+* Uses the column name as the value of *Expr*
 * Uses `Ignore=max(1)` as the aggregation, and then ignore (or project-away) the column `Ignore`.